pjfl/p5-class-usul-cmd/README.md

 - `l10n`

-    An optional object reference which is used to localise text messages.
+    An optional object reference used to localise text messages.
 See the [localiser](https://metacpan.org/pod/Class%3A%3AUsul%3A%3ACmd%3A%3ATypes#Localiser) type

 - `log`

-    An object reference which defaults to [Class::Null](https://metacpan.org/pod/Class%3A%3ANull).
+    An optional object reference used to log text messages.
 See the [logger](https://metacpan.org/pod/Class%3A%3AUsul%3A%3ACmd%3A%3ATypes#Logger) type

 # Subroutines/Methods